 - Make your own cleaners using natural ingredients.
 DIY household cleaners are not only easy to make, but they cost much less than store-bought products.

-- Ditch wasteful paper towels and repurpose old clothing instead.
-Tear shirts or other pieces of used fabric into sheets to wipe down surfaces, and then simply wash them before the next use!
+- Ditch paper towels and repurpose old clothing instead.
+Create sustainable, washable rags by tearing up shirts or other pieces of fabric.

 - Wash laundry in cold water.
-Between 80-90% of the energy used by a washing machine is to heat the water.
-Save energy and money by sticking to the cold cycle.
+Between 80-90% of the energy used in a typical wash cycle goes toward heating the water.
+Cut energy costs and move toward a greener lifestyle by sticking to the cold cycle.

 - Go paperless!
 The average person receives 41 pounds of junk mail a year.
 Help save 100 million trees and nearly 30 billion gallons of water per year by opting for electronic document delivery.

-- Collect scrap paper and reuse them for notes, doodles, or sketches.
+- Collect scrap paper and reuse them when you can instead of always opting for a new sheet.

 - Shut down your computer instead of leaving it on sleep.